asuh/front-end-windows/readme.md

 [I also recommend creating shortcuts so you can launch Sublime Text from the command-line](https://www.sublimetext.com/docs/command_line.html)

 Now, we can open a file with `subl myfile.html` or start a new project in the current directory with `subl .`.
 Pretty cool!

-### VSCode

-Visual Studio Code found popularity at the end of the 2010s and has become a staple open-source code editor for many front-end developers.
-I use it both personally and professionally because of various built-in features like git support, terminal integration and a similar-to-Sublime-Text repository of great plugins.
-I recommend using VSCodium, as it strips away the tracking that Github integrates into VSCode.

-    choco install vscodium

-There's a ton of great tutorials and articles, such as [VS Code Docs](https://code.visualstudio.com/docs/introvideos/basics) and [VS Code Can Do That?](https://vscodecandothat.com/).

 ## Vim